gyanshar/Car-Price-Prediction/README.md

 # Car-Price-Prediction

 ## Aim:
-This project aims to predict the prices of cars by using variables like model name, company name etc.
+This project aims to predict the prices of cars by using attributes like model name, company name etc.

 ## About the Dataset: